kaust-generative-ai/.github/README.md

-# .github
+# GitHub Organization Repository

-Repository for the public organization README
+## Making changes to the Public README

+To make changes to the public README, you just need to edit `profile/README.md`.